pattonsgirl/CEG2350/Labs/Lab08/README.md

 - **Useful Commands: `mount`, `strings`**

 1. On the filesystem you created on the `xvdb` partition, create **two** files, each with a different FAKE secret about you.
 2. What does the `strings` command do?
-If you refered to an internet resource, make sure you cite it by including the URL.
+If you referred to an internet resource, make sure you cite it by including the URL.
 3. Run `strings` on the filesystem partition on `xvdb` - read through the output and make an analysis about what output you are viewing.
 4. Delete **one** of the files with a secret.
 5. Run `strings` on the filesystem partition on `xvdb` - read through the output and determine if the secret, while no longer accessible via the filesystem, is still readable on the partition.
 6. Use `shred` to overwrite the contents of your second secret file on the disk.
 Write a short report of steps and provide proof that the file is no longer readable on the disk or accessible in the filesystem.
-Include an explaination of flags used.
+Include an explanation of flags used.

 **Resources**
 - [freeCodeCamp - How to Securely Erase a Disk and File using the Linux shred Command](https://www.freecodecamp.org/news/securely-erasing-a-disk-and-file-using-linux-command-shred/)